A robot reaching for a Microsoft Excel logo, representing ways to automate Excel.

 For as long as there’s been data, there have been Microsoft Excel spreadsheets.
 Excel is a powerful tool for streamlining and improving data-driven tasks, but it still depends on a ton of manual work.
 That is, unless you learn how to automate Excel, which can save your organization both time and money lost to that manual effort and the errors that come with repetitive processes.

-In this blog post, you’ll discover five methods for automating your Excel spreadsheets, most of which don’t require any technical knowledge.
+In this blog post, you’ll discover methods for using Excel automations, most of which don’t require any technical knowledge.
 By understanding these strategies, your team will be able to quickly implement efficient automations in your daily workflows.

 Using Macros and VBA Scripts to automate Excel tasks

-Macros and Visual Basic for Applications (VBA) scripts are powerful tools you can use to streamline your workflows.
+Macros and Visual Basic for Applications (VBA) scripts are powerful tools you can use to streamline your workflows in Microsoft Excel.
 This saves time on reporting, data entry, and other common spreadsheet operations.
+You can access these options through the automate tab in Excel.

 Macros